TelemetryHarbor/harbor-docs/docs/integrations/iphone-location.md

 ## Visualizing Data in Grafana

-Once your iPhone location data is flowing into Telemetry Harbor, you can visualize it in Grafana:
+Once your iPhone location data is flowing into Harbor Scale, you can visualize it in Grafana:

 1. Log in to your Grafana instance using the credentials from your Harbor setup.
 2. Navigate to **Dashboards** → **Comprehensive Telemetry Dashboard**.